 This tonic has a variety of other health benefits in addition to superfood turmeric.

-Ginger: ginger boasts antioxidant and anti-inflammatory properties, in addition to aiding digestion, reducing heart disease risk, and possibly reducing muscle soreness and pain.
+Ginger: ginger boasts immune-boosting antioxidants and anti-inflammatory properties, in addition to aiding digestion, reducing heart disease risk, and possibly reducing muscle soreness and pain.

 Cinnamon: cinnamon contains large amounts of polyphenol antioxidants, which also have anti-inflammatory benefits.
 And some studies suggest that cinnamon may help reduce blood sugar, especially helpful for those with diabetes.

 Cayenne pepper: cayenne is another anti-inflammatory superstar.
 The substance that gives chili peppers their spicy taste, capsaicin, is the active ingredient in many pain medications and therefore cayenne pepper may aid in reducing muscle pain and even arthritis.
 Cayenne pepper has also been shown to relieve digestive problems, such as gas and IBS.

 Carrots: carrots are Vitamin A powerhouses, a vitamin that is essential for eye and skin health.

 Oranges: oranges, as you probably know, are rich in Vitamin C, which plays a vital role in maintaining the immune system.

 Coconut oil: as mentioned above, the coconut oil is present in this tonic to help increase the bioavailability of turmeric.